xxScurvyScarabxx/AfterLife/README.md

 # Important!
-*new version requires new updated file in config... delete `texts.yml` and a new one will be generated automaticly... this file stores the Floating texts, and it has been changed.
+Floating text leaderboards have been rewriten in verson `3.2.8`, if updating... delete `texts.yml` in your config as there is now no use for it, it will be regenerated automaticly inside of `leaderboards/` folder in your config...

 If running this plugin from source, you will need the <a href="https://poggit.pmmp.io/p/DEvirion">DEvirion</a> plugin and the virion library
 <a href="https://poggit.pmmp.io/ci/thebigsmileXD/customui/customui">customUI</a> **ONLY** if you wish to use forms as the method to display stats

 # AfterLife Features
-Fully featured kill/death scoring plugin plus custom death event!
+Fully featured kill/death scoring plugin with custom death event!

 <p align="center">
  <a href="http://hits.dwyl.io/Atomization/Afterlife"><img src="http://hits.dwyl.io/Atomization/Afterlife.svg"></a>